ppcs50/project0/README.md

 ### tokyo.html
 I thought to introduce my city to everyone is worth to try.
 I've used Collapse, Accordion component from Bootstrap 4, and made a change that the font color of the titles(links) into the black.
 At first, I tried to write the information by myself then I realized that it probably cost more time than to make whole the homepage, so I just scrapped from one of the famous tour guide sites and put references.
 Also, in the last of the page, I put a comment that the copyright of all of the photography is on me.

+### style.scss and style.css
+1. I wanted to apply my home university main color(#3f4099) into some parts, such as header, some titles, and link(hover).
+So I put $color tag so I can easily change it in anytime.
+Also, using %padding I can easily apply the same amount of padding, to header, nav, and footer sections.
+The most hardest part in this file was the symmetry of nav and article.
+I've tried almost every percentage around 20/80 to 40/60, and finally I added max-width tag on both, it became more sexier.
+But I couldn't try with big monitor with high resolution so I am not sure about it.

 ## additional information
 Actually, I asked a question on the Slack page about how I can apply layout so that I don't have to repeatedly input the nav section in the head of every page.
 I got a response from Professor David J. Malan to use Jekyll to solve it, and I tried but failed.
 In the future, I want to improve it by applying Jekyll.